nguyendagithub/github-slideshow/_posts/0000-01-02-nguyendagithub.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Dave update slide!"
 ---
-Replace something new
+This my awesome slide
 Use the left arrow to go back!